ezEngine/docs/docs/scenes/greyboxing.md

 # Greyboxing

 *Greyboxing* (or *whiteboxing*) is the process of blocking out a rough level concept to test ideas, before working on the details.
-The ez editor provides a dedicated tool to quickly create the most commonly needed geometric shapes to block out a level, such as boxes, stairs, ramps and columns.
+The EZ editor provides a dedicated tool to quickly create the most commonly needed geometric shapes to block out a level, such as boxes, stairs, ramps and columns.

 ![Greyboxing](media/greyboxing.jpg)